chris-short/ansible-vault-helpers/README.md

 # ansible-vault-helpers
 Bash scripts for quick, easy use of Ansible Vault features

-Scripts assume your Ansible Vault password is in a file (outside of any public repo and only readable/writable by you) in your home directory, specifically, ~/.vault
+Scripts assume your Ansible Vault password is in a file (outside of any public repo and only readable/writable by you) in your home directory, specifically, ~/.vault.

+Scripts are intended to be placed somewhere in your path for convenience.

 More on Ansible Vault at http://docs.ansible.com/ansible/playbooks\_vault.html